Taiwan needs European friends to maintain status quo, minister says | Law-Order

 Taiwan needs European friends to maintain status quo, minister says

-As we speak, the PRC is continuing to flex its muscle to intimidate Taiwan, including sending its war planes and vessels across the medium line of the Taiwan Strait."
-Taiwan has no formal diplomatic ties with any European country except the Vatican.
 But it maintains extensive informal relations, and Central and Eastern European countries have been particularly keen to show support for Taiwan - especially following Russia's invasion of Ukraine - defying Beijing's anger about such contacts and reducing Taiwan's diplomatic isolation.
+Wu spoke at a think tank event immediately after an opening speech by Czech President Petr Pavel, which Wu watched from the front row.

 - Country: